disarm-platform/request-monkey/README.md

 # Request-monkey

-## Description

-- Is containerised function that takes a function name and does the following:
+- Is a containerised function that takes a parameter and does the following:

-    * checks if requests to the function are successful.
+    * checks if requests to functions are successful.

-    * measures the execution time of the function
+    * measures the execution time of the functions

 ## Steps to deploying

-1. open the CLI and run clone the repo using the command `git clone https://github.com/disarm-platform/request-monkey.git`
+1. open the CLI an clone the repository using the command `git clone https://github.com/disarm-platform/request-monkey.git`

 1. Change to the cloned directory using command`cd request-monkey`